rsksmart/devportal/docs/04-resources/05-port-to-rootstock/ethereum-dapp.md

 **1. Ensure Sufficient Balance**

 Before deploying, ensure you have enough testnet tokens (RBTC) in your wallet.
-If not, obtain some from the [RSK faucet](https://faucet.rootstock.io/).
+If not, obtain some from the [Rootstock faucet](https://faucet.rootstock.io/).

 **2. Create the Deployment Script**